nabla0001/mnist.rnn/README.md

 # Generating MNIST with a Recurrent Neural Network

-A fun little project to get started with Recurrent Neural Networks (RNN) in PyTorch.
+A fun little project to get started with the Recurrent Neural Network (RNN) API in PyTorch.

 ## The idea